 The duties and responsibilities of the Accountable Manager include, but are not limited to, the following:

-Responsible for, and has authority over all Repair Stations operations conducted under 14 CFR Part 145.
+Responsible for, and has authority over all Repair Station operations conducted under 14 CFR Part 145.

-Ensures that all personnel comply with the applicable parts, sections, and subsections of 14 CFR pertaining to repair station operations.
+Responsible for directing the implementation of the RSM and QCM.Ensures that all personnel comply with the applicable parts, sections, and subsections of 14 CFR pertaining to repair station operations.

+Ensure repairman certificates are surrendered to the FAA IAW 14 CFR 65 whenever a holder of a repairman certificate is no longer employed by Alta Avionics, LLC.

 Ensures that all personnel comply with the Repair Station’s procedures, training, and forms manuals.